Lattice Boltzmann Method for Electromagnetic Wave Scattering: Results and Discussion

 We now extend the analysis to the three-dimensional case of electromagnetic scattering by a dielectric sphere with dielectric constant $\varepsilon_r = 2$.
-The normalized RCS ($\sigma_{3D} / \pi a^2$) is computed using both the analytical Mie solution and the LBM, and the results are compared.
 A plane electromagnetic wave is incident along the $z$-axis, with the electric field polarized along the $x$-axis and the magnetic field along the $y$-axis, as illustrated schematically in Fig.~\ref{fig:schemaic_3D}.

-To assess the method over a broad range of size parameters, we consider spheres with $a/\lambda$ ranging from $1/50$ to $5$.
-Figure~\ref{fig:snap_sphere} shows the normalized absolute value of the total electric field (incident + scattered) around the dielectric sphere for various size parameters.
-The visualizations reveal the transition from weak Rayleigh scattering at small $a/\lambda$ to resonance-dominated Mie scattering.

-Figure~\ref{fig:RCS_er3_sphere} compares the RCS of the dielectric sphere across different size-to-wavelength ratios, ranging from $a/\lambda = 1/50$ (size parameter $0.125$) to $a/\lambda = 5$ (size parameter $31.42$).
-Excellent agreement is observed between the LBM and analytical Mie theory results over the entire range.
-Minor discrepancies can be seen at higher size parameters ($a/\lambda = 2$ and $5$) but these will diminish with increased grid resolution.
+The angular scattering intensity $|S(\theta,\phi)|^2$ obtained from the LBM simulations is compared with the corresponding analytical Lorenz--Mie solution.

+Figure~\ref{fig:snap_sphere} presents representative snapshots of the normalized magnitude of the total electric field (incident plus scattered) around the dielectric sphere for two size-to-wavelength ratios, $a/\lambda = 0.1$ and $a/\lambda = 1$.
+The field magnitude is normalized by the incident electric field amplitude $E_0$.
+These snapshots illustrate the spatial distribution of the electric field in the vicinity of the sphere for the two representative size-to-wavelength ratios.

+The results for dielectric spheres at size-to-wavelength ratios $a/\lambda = 0.1, 1,$ and $2$ are shown in Figs.~\ref{fig:sphere_01}, \ref{fig:sphere_1}, and \ref{fig:sphere_2}, where the corresponding normalized absolute errors are also presented.
+The results are evaluated for three representative azimuthal angles, $\phi = 0^\circ$, $45^\circ$, and $90^\circ$, corresponding to field orientations aligned with the incident electric field, an intermediate configuration, and orthogonal to it, respectively.

+For the smaller size-to-wavelength ratios ($a/\lambda = 0.1$ and $1$), the LBM predictions closely follow the analytical results over the full angular range, with only minor deviations visible in the top rows of Figs.~\ref{fig:sphere_01} and~\ref{fig:sphere_1}.
+The normalized absolute error (bottom rows) remains below $10^{-1}$ for $a/\lambda = 0.1$, while the corresponding scattering intensity is of order $10^{-3}$.
+For $a/\lambda = 1$, the error remains below $10^{-2}$ and below $10^{-3}$ over most angles, with slightly larger values near the forward-scattering region.
+The normalized RMS error for both cases remains below $10^{-2}$ (Table~\ref{table:sphere_RMS}).

+For the larger size-to-wavelength ratio $a/\lambda = 2$, the scattering pattern exhibits rapid angular oscillations and increased sensitivity to spatial resolution.
+While the LBM captures the overall structure of the scattering pattern, noticeable discrepancies appear, particularly in the backscattering direction ($\theta = 180^\circ$) and in localized angular regions (e.g., near $\theta = 120^\circ$ for $\phi = 90^\circ$, see Fig.~\ref{fig:sphere_2}(c)).